rodrickmascarenhas/california-real-estate/README.md

 # California_Housing_Price_FY21

-## Goals / Objectives

-Our California Housing dataset suggests the median housing prices for the year 1990 during which the U.S Census Bureau was responsible for housing data.
+California Housing dataset suggests the median housing prices for the year 1990 during which the U.S Census Bureau was responsible for housing data.
 In this report, we discover how well our model manages when the same data can be used to predict today’s median price for each block group.
 In doing so, the model can differentiate between different block groups, disseminate essential information to investors and predict concurrent datasets given the independent variables.

 <b>sklearn(Scikit Learn):<b> to invoke the necessary libraries for complex data processing
 <br /><b>pandas:</b> performing basic IO operations with dataframing capabilities